This is the third blog post in a series about de Broglie-Bohm theory. See Bohmian Mechanics and NPQG I for the first post in the series.

 David Moody : “In quantum physics, in the study of the behavior of the electron you have this very mysterious property that the very act of observing the electron changes it in such a way that there’s a link between the apparatus of observation and what is observed and Krishnamurti made a similar statement about events in the psychological field which is that the act of observing something inwardly, some emotion or some attitude or whatever, the very seeing of it changes it so that the inward sense of an observer, myself, who’s looking, is inextricably connected with whatever I’m looking at and so Krishnamurti expressed that and in sort of an aphoristic fashion by saying the observer is the observed.”

-In NPQG, the wave function is the orbital path of the electrinos and positrinos in a particle shell and the fields they produce.
-Each energy level has its own wave function.
+In NPQG, the wave function is the orbital path of the electrinos and positrinos in an assembly and the fields they produce.
+Each energy level has its own wave function in a sense.
 The act of observation requires an exchange of energy with a photon which means the wave function must change.
 The transition between two wave functions would correspond to quantum mechanics ‘collapse of the wave function.’
 In NPQG this is a much more mundane event and is nothing to get all mystical about.

 Nichol : “Which in essence took the questions that David was working with in physics and flipped them into the human realm.
 The realm of human experience, human life, human difficulties.
 David felt that Krishnamurti was on to something of great importance that could help to complete the sense of wholeness that he was trying to bring to light with his work in physics.”